BahlaiLab/Policies/letter_to_prospective_student.md

 Hi Student!

 Thank you for your interest in my lab.
-Our program is now closed to applications for the 2021-22 cohort year but will be accepting applications for 2022-23 in September-December.
-I was planning on taking one new student in 22-23.
+Our program is now closed to applications for the 2021-22 cohort year but will be accepting applications for 2022-23 in September-December of 2021.
+I was planning on taking one new MS or PhD student in 2022-23.
 If you’re interested in working with me I encourage you to read some documents I’ve prepared about my lab culture and research interests.
 The lab policies and procedures guide is here: https://github.com/BahlaiLab/Policies

 It contains information about my advising style, approaches and expectations.